Learn About The Law

 (b) The commissioner shall request proposals from nursing facilities every two years.
 Proposals must be submitted in the form and according to the timelines established by the commissioner.
 In selecting applicants to designate, the commissioner, in consultation with the commissioner of health, and with input from stakeholders, shall develop criteria designed to preserve access to nursing facility services in isolated areas, rebalance long-term care, and improve quality.
 To the extent practicable, the commissioner shall ensure an even distribution of designations across the state.

-(d) Designation of a critical access nursing facility is for a period of two years, after which the benefits allowed under paragraph (c) shall be removed.
+(d) Designation of a critical access nursing facility is for a maximum period of up to two years, after which the benefit allowed under paragraph (c) shall be removed.
 Designated facilities may apply for continued designation.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.